CharbelJ/cloud-pub-sub/README.md

     $ php artisan key:generate
     ```

-6. Add the following variable in your .env file.
+6. Add the following variable to your .env file.
 The value should be the path of the JSON key file used for authentication.
     ```
     GOOGLE_APPLICATION_CREDENTIALS=app/sandbox-cloud-pub-sub.json
     ```